Manage how long content stays in the cache (expiration) - Amazon CloudFront

 By default, each file automatically expires after 24 hours, but you can change the default behavior in two ways:

-For more information about how Minimum TTL, Default TTL, and Maximum TTL interact with the max-age and s-maxage directives and the Expires header field, see Specifying the amount of time that CloudFront caches objects.
+For more information about how Minimum TTL, Default TTL, and Maximum TTL interact with the max-age and s-maxage directives and the Expires header field, see Specify the amount of time that CloudFront caches objects.

 You can also control how long errors (for example, 404 Not Found) stay in a CloudFront cache before CloudFront tries again to get the requested object by forwarding another request to your origin.
-For more information, see How CloudFront processes and caches HTTP 4xx and 5xx status codes from your origin.
+For more information, see How CloudFront processes HTTP 4xx and 5xx status codes from your origin.

-Using headers to control cache duration for individual objects
+Use headers to control cache duration for individual objects

 You can use the Cache-Control and Expires headers to control how long objects stay in the cache.
 Settings for Minimum TTL, Default TTL, and Maximum TTL also affect cache duration, but here's an overview of how headers can affect cache duration: